 Some people may not admit it and some may pretend it doesn’t exist.
 The truth however is that, racism exists and I experience it almost every single day driving for uber.
 There are some passengers you can never please and some others who will go to the extent of getting you deactivated just for being different.
 Imagine a black uber driver picking up a Ku klux klan passenger.
 What can the poor black guy do to secure a 5 star rating?
 Absolutely nothing.
 No matter how great a service the black guy renders our passenger, the poor driver will still receive a 1 star rating for being “black”.

 Unfortunately, once the passenger enters this 1 star rating into the system, there is nothing uber can do about it.
 Does uber permit racism?
 On paper, the answer is NO. However, in reality, uber does permit racism.
 Why?
 Because, racist people often go scott-free even after reporting them to uber.

-In conclusion, yes uber, lyft, and others are a great way of making some extra money but please don’t put all your eggs in one basket because they are very unreliable.
-And that is why I often tell people not to go full time with any app-based company.
+In conclusion, yes, uber, lyft, and others are a great way of making some extra money but please don’t put all your eggs in one basket because they are very unreliable.
+Do not go full time with any app-based company.
 Get a regular job and take the app-based jobs as side jobs and you will be fine.